 Suggest she see a job as an editor with Simon and Schuster?
-Bring Career Counseling into the 21st Century

-- ➤I would also make sure he knew how her ADAA rights, what accommodations she would need as an editor and how to correctly use them as well as how to use every piece of technology that may help her in such a work setting. - I would ask him how many hours a week he studies to keep her grades up.
-He might say 20, or she might say 80.
-If it is close to 80 I would ask his what her life goals were. - >If he said she wanted a family and a comfortable home life. - ➢I would let he know her work week would probably be about 80 hours a wee to make up for his symptoms and having a life outside work may be almost impossible.
-He may even burn out.
+- ➢I would also make sure she knew how her ADAA rights, what accommodations she would need as an editor, and how to correctly use them as well as how to use every piece of technology that may help her in such a work setting. - I would ask her how many hours a week she studies to keep her grades up.
+She might say 20, or she might say 80.
+If it is close to 80 I would ask her what her life goals were.

+>If she said she wanted a family and a comfortable home life.

+➤I would let her know her work week would probably be about 80 hours a week to make up for her symptoms and having a life outside work may be almost impossible.
+She may even burn out.
 I would discuss possible ways to avoid this.